- Benefits of a French Mortgage for Tax Purposes

 France is very protective when it comes to its historic buildings, which means you’ll be able to enjoy them for many years to come.
 If you were planning to make changes to a protected building or a building in a conservation area, you will have to contact the notorious Architectes des Bâtiments de France (ABF) to get permission.
 If you live within 500 metres of a protected building you will still have to apply for planning permission from the ABF.
 Although the ABF are dedicated in their work to protect these fantastic structures, the vast majority of planning applications to them are approved with only 6% being rejected.

 France is home to no less than 42 UNESCO World Heritage Sites, which gives you an idea of the history behind the country’s buildings.
 Some 38 of these sites are said to be of cultural importance, such as the Historic Fortified City of Carcassonne or Mont Perdu in the Pyrenees.
 It’s safe to say wherever you are in France, you’re never far from a building or site with a rich past.

 France is home to legions of castles so why not become the king or queen of your own?
 The Castle of Carcassonne is one of the country’s most famous although we wouldn’t recommend making an offer for it.
 Carcassonne in Occitanie and its medieval architecture attracts more than four million visitors each year.
 Pierrefonds castle in Picardy was built in the 12th century and would not be out of place in a Disney film.
 "If you’ve ever wanted to live in a castle or chateau, France might provide your best opportunity as there are so many and their prices vary greatly.

-At My-French-House, we know that once you have ventured away from the main attractions you will discover a wealth of fascinating architecture that will capture your heart.
+At My-French-House, we know that once you have ventured away from the main attractions you will discover a wealth of fascinating architecture that will capture your heart and imagination.